SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ACnet/MFTU.md

 When finished setting, be sure to disable Settings on the Utilities window.
 When you are finished with your ACnet console session as a whole, be sure to log out by clicking "Shutdown Console" on the Utilities window.

+Note that Clockodile, page D33, has a mode where you can get the event description text to learn what 1D, 74 and the like are

 (wb)